 How will our relationship change if my toddler weans?

 Trust me, I’m a huge breastfeeding advocate.
-I have breastfed for a solid six years of my life, and I’ve loved it (well, most of it).
+I have breastfed for a solid seven years of my life, and I’ve loved it (well, most of it).

 But I think the problem is, we’re so focused on encouraging breastfeeding and supporting women in the beginning of their nursing journey that we somewhat abandon them at the end.
 There is much less support for weaning, a process that is often full of physical and emotional complexities.